jackyzha0/quartz/content/hosting.md

 1. Head to "Settings" tab of your forked repository and in the sidebar, click "Pages".
 Under "Source", select "GitHub Actions".
 2. Commit these changes by doing `npx quartz sync`.
 This should deploy your site to `<github-username>.github.io/<repository-name>`.

+> [!hint]
+> If you get an error about not being allowed to deploy to `github-pages` due to environment protection rules, make sure you remove any existing GitHub pages environments.
+>
+> You can do this by going to your Settings page on your GitHub fork and going to the Environments tab and pressing the trash icon.
+The GitHub action will recreate the environment for you correctly the next time you sync your Quartz.

 ### Custom Domain